 Our Dates & Rates for 2022

-Camp Dates for 2022 are subject to change.
-Significant scholarship aid is available for qualified applicants.
+Camp dates for 2022 are subject to change.
+Scholarship aid is available for qualified applicants.

 If interested, please complete the Scholarship Application by February 15, 2022.